Wes Foderingham

-Wesley Andrew Foderingham (born 14 January 1991) is an English professional footballer who plays as a goalkeeper for EFL Championship club Sheffield United.
+Wesley Andrew Foderingham (born 14 January 1991) is an English professional footballer who plays as a goalkeeper for Cypriot First Division club Aris Limassol.
 He is a former England U19 international.

 Foderingham was with Fulham and Crystal Palace as a young player, but did not make a league appearance for either club.
 After playing on loan for a number of non-league clubs, he signed for Swindon Town and made over 160 appearances in the Football League for the Wiltshire club.
-In July 2015, Foderingham signed a three-year contract with Scottish club Rangers upon being released by Swindon.
+In July 2015, Foderingham signed a three-year contract with Scottish club Rangers upon being released by Swindon Town.

 Club career

 Early career

-Foderingham was born in Hammersmith, Greater London.
+Foderingham was born in Hammersmith, London.
 He started with Fulham in their youth squad before moving on loan to Bromley.
 After being released by Fulham, Foderingham signed his first professional contract with Crystal Palace in August 2010, before going on loan with Histon in March 2011.

+Swindon Town

-In October 2011 he signed on loan with Swindon Town until January 2012 to cover for injured keeper Phil Smith, making his debut on 15 October 2011 against Accrington Stanley.
+In October 2011 Foderingham signed on loan with League Two side Swindon Town until January 2012 to cover for injured keeper Phil Smith, making his debut on 15 October 2011 against Accrington Stanley.
 During his time on loan in 15 games for Swindon, Foderingham conceded just six goals and kept nine clean sheets.
 This prompted Swindon manager Paolo Di Canio to buy the keeper for an undisclosed sum on 6 January 2012, on a contract running until July 2014.

-Swindon Town
+Foderingham would keep a total of 24 clean sheets across all competitions and lose just four of his 33 league games as Swindon won the 2011–12 League Two title.

-There were fears that such a record would prompt other clubs to beat Swindon Town to his signature, but Foderingham had no doubt in his mind which club he wanted to sign for.
-Following an abject performance against Stoke City in the League Cup, in which Swindon won 4–3, he was substituted for Leigh Bedwell in the very next game after twenty-one minutes, with Swindon two goals down.
-Foderingham reacted angrily to his substitution; kicking a water bottle as he left the pitch and refusing to acknowledge his manager.
-Manager Di Canio then publicly criticised Foderingham after the game and claimed that if he did not apologise for his actions, he would be 'out' of the club.
+Foderingham began the 2012–13 season with four consecutive clean sheets, before beating Premier League team Stoke City 4–3 after extra time in the League Cup.
+However, in the following game against Preston North End, he was substituted for Leigh Bedwell after 21 minutes with Swindon two goals down.
+Foderingham reacted angrily to his substitution, kicking a water bottle as he left the pitch, before storming down the tunnel.
+Manager Di Canio publicly criticised Foderingham after the game and claimed that if he did not apologise for his actions, he would be "out" of the club.
 Foderingham later issued an apology, which was accepted by Di Canio.

 Foderingham was released by Swindon Town at the end of the 2014–15 season upon the expiry of his contract.